-From snowshoeing and paddle carving, to special speakers!
+From snowshoeing and painting in the park, to special speakers!
 The National Park Service is hosting activities at the Rainy Lake Visitor Center starting in January offering everyone a chance to experience Voyageurs National Park in the winter.

 This special winter event series is sponsored by Voyageurs National Park Association, a nonprofit organization dedicated to protecting, promoting, and enhancing Voyageurs National Park.

-The Snowshoe Lacing event and Canoe Paddle Carving Workshop are fee-based.
+The Paint in the Park event is fee-based.
 Participation is limited and pre-registration is required.
 The other events are free and registration is not required.
 For more information, please call the Rainy Lake Visitor Center at (218) 286-5258.

 Night Light Snowshoe Hike